 Generally the benefit of research is that it assists the majority of people and helps to discover new science and evidence for health and treatment for the benefit of the entire population.

 You may or may not get individual benefits from participating in any given trial.
 These considerations are up to you to weigh up your self-interests in participating, alongside benefits to your peers from participating.
 The decision to be in a trial is your own.

 Want more information on trials being conducted in Australia?
 Visit the following websites for more information:

-Below is an exciting opportunity for PLHIV to participate in research that aims to better understand people’s experiences of living with HIV, ageing and social isolation in diverse communities in regional, rural and outer urban Queensland.
-You can contact Lisa on (07) 3366 5541 or by emailing her at email@example.com.
+There have been exciting opportunities for PLHIV to participate in research that aimed to better understand people’s experiences of living with HIV, ageing and social isolation in diverse communities in regional, rural and outer urban Queensland.

-Researchers from the University of Queensland and University of New South Wales, in partnership with Queensland Positive People, Positive Directions, Queensland Association for Healthy Communities and Queensland Health are undertaking an exciting Queensland specific qualitative longitudinal research project to better understand people’s experiences of living with HIV, aging and social isolation in diverse communities in Regional and Rural Queensland.
-We are looking for participants over 35 living in rural and remote areas of Queensland.
+Researchers from the University of Queensland and University of New South Wales, in partnership with Queensland Positive People, Positive Directions, Queensland Association for Healthy Communities and Queensland Health undertook an exciting Queensland specific qualitative longitudinal research project.
+This focused on better understanding people’s experiences of living with HIV, aging and social isolation in diverse communities in Regional and Rural Queensland.

-If you are interested in being part of the study, or have some questions, please contact us.
+If you are interested in the study, or have some questions, please contact: